News

 Kaizen – It is a concept referring to organizational activities that continuously improve all functions and involve all employees from the top management to the workers at the shop floor.
 Kaizen also applies to processes, such as marketing, purchasing and logistics, that cross organizational boundaries.
 Kaizen aims to eliminate waste and redundancies.
 Kaizen can also be referred to as zero investment improvement (ZII) because of its utilization of existing resources.

 Kalina cycle – The Kalina cycle is a variation of the Rankine cycle, using a mixture of ammonia and water as the working fluid.
 A key difference between single fluid cycles and cycles which use binary fluids is the temperature profile during boiling and condensation.
 For single fluid cycles, the temperature remains constant during boiling.
 As heat is transferred to the working medium (water), the water temperature slowly increases to boiling temperature, at which point the temperature remains constant until all the water has evaporated.
 In contrast, a binary mixture of water and ammonia (each of which has a different boiling point) increases its temperature during evaporation.
 This allows better thermal matching with the waste heat source and with the cooling medium in the condenser.
-Consequently, these systems achieve considerable greater energy efficiency.
+Consequently, these systems achieve considerably greater energy efficiency.

-Kalman filter – It is an algorithm which uses a series of measurements observed over time, Including statistical noise and other inaccuracies, to produce estimates of unknown variables that tend to be more accurate than those based on a single measurement, by estimating a joint probability distribution over the variables for each time-step.
+Kalman filter – It is an algorithm which uses a series of measurements observed over time, including statistical noise and other inaccuracies, to produce estimates of unknown variables that tend to be more accurate than those based on a single measurement, by estimating a joint probability distribution over the variables for each time-step.
 The filter is constructed as a mean squared error minimizer, but an alternative derivation of the filter is also provided showing how the filter relates to maximum likelihood statistics.

 Kanban – It is a scheduling system for lean manufacturing.
 The system takes its name from the cards that track production within a factory.
 A goal of the kanban system is to limit the buildup of excess inventory at any point in production.
 Limits on the number of items waiting at supply points are established and then reduced as inefficiencies are identified and removed.
 Whenever a limit is exceeded, this points to an inefficiency that should be addressed.
-In Kanban, problem areas are highlighted by measuring lead time and cycle time of the full process and process steps.
-One of the main benefits of Kanban is to establish an upper limit to work in process (normally referred as ‘WIP’) inventory to avoid overcapacity.
+In kanban, problem areas are highlighted by measuring lead time and cycle time of the full process and process steps.
+One of the main benefits of kanban is to establish an upper limit to work in process (normally referred as ‘WIP’) inventory to avoid overcapacity.

 Kaolin – It is a clay mineral, with the chemical composition Al2Si2O5(OH)4.
 It is a layered silicate mineral, with one tetrahedral sheet of silica (SiO4) linked through oxygen atoms to one octahedral sheet of alumina (AlO6).
 Kaolin is a soft, earthy, usually white, mineral (dioctahedral phyllosilicate clay), produced by the chemical weathering of aluminium silicate minerals like feldspar.
 It has a low shrink–swell capacity and a low cation-exchange capacity.
 In many parts of the world kaolin is colored pink-orange-red by iron oxide, giving it a distinct rust hue.
 Lower concentrations of iron oxide yield the white, yellow, or light orange colours of kaolin.
 Kaolin is an important raw material in several industries and applications.